uk-crypto-day/uk-crypto-day.github.io/_posts/2024-06-20-uk-crypto-day.md

 ---
-title: "UK Crypto Day: 20 June 2024
-<br/>The University of Edinburgh"
+title: "UK Crypto Day: 20 June 2024 \n The University of Edinburgh"
 redirect_from: /2024/06/20/
 ---